 Family and Friends: We may disclose health information about you to your family members or friends if we obtain your verbal agreement to do so or if we give you an opportunity to object to such a disclosure and you do not raise an objection.
 We may also disclose health information to your family or friends if we can infer from the circumstances, based on our professional judgment that you would not object.
 For example, we may assume you agree to our disclosure of your personal health information to your spouse when you bring your spouse with you into the exam room during treatment or while treatment is discussed.

-In situations where you are not capable of giving consent (because you are not present or due to your incapa Jacksonville or medical emergency), we may, using our professional judgment, determine that a disclosure to your family member or friend is in your best interest.
+In situations where you are not capable of giving consent because you are incapacitated due to a medical emergency, we may use our professional judgement to determine that a disclosure to your family member or friend is in your best interest.
 In that situation, we will disclose only health information relevant to the person's involvement to your care.
 For example, we may inform the person who accompanied you to the emergency room that you suffered a heart attack and provide updates on your progress and prognosis.
 We may also use our professional judgment and experience to make reasonable inferences that it is in your best interest to allow another person to act on your behalf to pick up, for example, filled prescriptions, medical supplies, or x-rays.

 We will not use or disclose your health information for any purpose other than those identified in the previous sections without your specific, written Authorization.
 We must obtain your Authorization separate from any Consent we may have obtained from you.
 If you give us Authorization to use or disclose health information about you, you may revoke that Authorization, in writing, at any time.
 If you revoke your Authorization, we will no longer use or disclose information about you for the reasons covered by your written Authorization, but we cannot take back any uses or disclosures already made with your permission.

-If we have HIV or substance abuse information about you, we cannot release that information without a special signed, written Authorization (different that the Authorization and Consent mentioned above) from you.
-In order to disclose these types of records for purposes of treatment, payment or health care operations, we will have to have both your signed Consent and a special written Authorization that compiles with the law governing HIV or substance abuse records.
+If we have HIV or substance abuse information about you, we cannot release that information without a special signed, written Authorization (different than the Authorization and Consent mentioned above) from you.
+In order to disclose these types of records for purposes of treatment, payment or health care operations, we must have your signed Consent and a special written Authorization that complies with the law governing HIV or substance abuse records.

 YOUR RIGHTS REGARDING HEALTH INFORMATION ABOUT YOU